-If the request comes via a digitally signed email message (signed with a certificate at least of the same assurance level as the certificate to be revoked) sent from a WidePoint NFI PKI CMA or an authorized Sponsoring Organization representative, validation of the email signature is considered adequate and the certificate is revoked.
+If the request comes via a digitally signed email message (signed with a certificate at least of the same assurance level as the certificate to be revoked) sent from the WidePoint NFI PKI or an authorized Sponsoring Organization representative, validation of the email signature is considered adequate and the certificate is revoked.

 If the request comes from an in person visit, identity credentials are required (at least to the same assurance level as the certificate to be revoked) from the individual making the request and verified prior to revoking the certificate.
-If the request is made via unsigned email, then the

-WidePoint NFI PKI contacts the requesting party having confirmed authorization to act upon said party's request when authenticated.
+If the request is made via unsigned email, then the WidePoint NFI PKI contacts the requesting party having confirmed authorization to act upon said party's request when authenticated.

-If a WidePoint NFI PKI CMA or LRA is making the request, the reason for the revocation request is documented.
-If an LRA is requesting the revocation, the reason may be sent to a WidePoint NFI PKI RA via a digitally signed email message for revocation, who investigates the request, documents the reason for the revocation request, and archives it.
-Upon disposition, the WidePoint NFI PKI CMA or LRA sends the reason for revocation (including confirmation that it was vetted) to the WidePoint NFI PKI RA via a digitally signed email message for revocation.
+If a LRA is making the request, the reason for the revocation request is documented.
+The reason may be sent to a WidePoint NFI PKI RA via a digitally signed email message for revocation, who investigates the request, documents the reason for the revocation request, and archives it.